wanman/mailcow/README.md

 # Upgrade
 **Please run all commands as root**

-Upgrade is supported since fufix v0.7.x
+Upgrade is supported since fufix v0.7.x.
+You need the file `installer.log` from a previous installation.

 To start the upgrade, run the following command:
-<pre>./install -u /path/to/installer.log</pre>
+<pre>./install.sh -u /path/to/installer.log</pre>

 # Configuration and common tasks
 To help you modify the configuration, I created this little overview to get you started.